March 31, 2014 – planning well underway.

 - take good notes

 - read your 80-page Proceedings booklet carefully (included in your guest workshop registration)

 - collect business cards, contact names or pamphlets at the end of the talk (+ Expo booth #’s for the Saturday-Sunday show where you will meet many of the presenters)

 - plan to ‘gather as much info on this topic as you can for your own future research

 SPECIAL NOTE ABOUT THE 2015 MEET & GREETS ON TOP MENU – we’re just starting to book them.

 These are numerous related gatherings, research reports, consultations and spontaneous public presentations, already confirmed – the issues were proposed and the rooms are now being assigned (free rooms given by the Conference on the University Centre 3rd & 4th floors):

 - Organic Council of Ontario ‘Organic Awards’ – downtown Guelph on the Saturday evening – contact Organic Council for details – www.organiccouncil.ca

-- REAP-Canada AGM – details now announced at the Meet & Greets for February 2nd
+- REAP-Canada AGM – for February 1st